bparanj/crystal/security/patching.md

    This command will create a file named `gem_graph.png` in the current directory, representing the dependency graph.
 You can open this file to visualize the dependencies and their relationships.

 5. Using third-party tools:
-   There are several third-party tools available that can help you analyze your project's dependencies, including transitive dependencies.
+   There are several third-party tools available that can help you analyze your project's dependencies,  transitive dependencies.
 Some popular tools include:
    - `bundler-stats`: Provides a web-based interface to visualize and analyze your project's gem dependencies.
    - `deppractice`: A command-line tool that identifies unused and outdated dependencies in your project.